 - What makes you feel super loved?

-- Do you think people fall in love because the right person has arrived, or because the time is right (regardless of whom the person is that they fall in love with)?
+- Do you think people fall in love because the right person has arrived, or because the timing is right (regardless of whom the person is that they fall in love with)?

 - What do you want people to feel when they’re around you?

-- What is a dream you’ve never said out loud?
+- What is one dream you’ve never said out loud?

-- What do you lie the most about?
+- What bad habits do you lie the most about?

 - If you had to change your name, then which one would be new?